dotnet/docs-maui/docs/ios/deployment/publish-ad-hoc.md

 The process for creating an ad-hoc distribution provisioning profile is as follows:

 1. Create a distribution certificate.
 For more information, see [Create a distribution certificate](#create-a-distribution-certificate).
-1. Add devices to Apple's developer portal.
+1. Add devices to your Apple Developer Account.
 For more information, see [Add a device](#add-a-device).
 1. Create an App ID.
 For more information, see [Create an App ID](#create-an-app-id).
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile).